Hertie-School-Machine-Learning-F2022/hertie-school-machine-learning-f2022.github.io/README.md

 **Date: 16.09.2022**

 Overview of loops in python.
-Together, code from scratch a simple k-means cluster using the boston_housing data.
+Together, we will go over the machine learning pipeline in broad terms using the boston_housing data.
 Examine boston_housing data, identify the year that it’s from, identify what the variables are, and talk about how that introduces bias in the model.

 [Lab exercises]()

-**Problem Set 1:** 7 questions from the k-means cluster model that we coded in class, but students have to re-run the algorithm without the B- 1000 variable. <br/><br/>
+**Problem Set 1:** 7 questions from class but students have to re-run the algorithm without the B- 1000 variable. <br/><br/>

 ## Lab 3: End-to-End Machine Learning Project